p1carats/picross-web/README.md

 # picross-web

-Web interface used to play [piC11ross](https://github.com/inspwastaken/piC11ross), developed in HTML, CSS, PHP, and possibly JS.
+Web interface used to play [piC11ross](https://github.com/inspwastaken/piC11ross), developed in HTML, CSS, JS, and PHP.

+## Highlights

+ - xx
+ - xx
+ - And much more!

 ## Licensing